Venice is a magical city that enchants visitors of all ages thanks to its rich history, spectacular culture, stunning

 This guide will explore the five best areas to stay in Venice based on travel needs and interests.

 Starting with San Marco.
 The heart and soul of the city, San Marco is the district where you’ll find Venice’s top tourist attractions.

 Head southwest from here to Dorsoduro.
 This area of the city caters to culture vultures, artists, party animals and night owls.
 Here you can enjoy a day of browsing many a famous art gallery followed by a lively night on the town at one of the districts many bars, clubs and restaurants.

 Travel north and you’ll pass through San Polo.
 One of the oldest districts in the city, San Polo is a hub for tourists and travellers keen to experience Venice’s unique culture.
 Here you’ll find the second-largest public square in Venice, Campo San Polo.

 Continue heading north to Cannaregio.
 This charming district is where travellers can enjoy a slice of authentic Venetian life.

 Finally, travel southeast to arrive in Castello.
 One of the coolest neighbourhoods in town, Castello is brimming with colour, culture, excitement and fun.
 If you’re backpacking Venice, this is definitely a neighbourhood you don’t want to skip.

 Still not sure where to stay in Venice?
 Don’t worry, we’ve got you covered!

 Venice’s 5 Best Areas to Stay in

 Now, let’s take a look, in more detail, at the five best areas to stay in Venice.
 Each is a little different from the last, so be sure to pick the one that’s the right fit for you!

 San Marco is one of the most famous districts in Venice.
 The heart and soul of the city, San Marco is home to many of the most important landmarks and locations in Venice.
 From St. Mark’s Square to the Rialto Bridge, this district is packed with top tourist and sightseeing attractions just a short walk away.
 It’s also our recommendation for where to stay in Venice if you’re visiting for the first time.
-This central location is also home to some of the best hotels in the city.
+This central location is also home to some of the best Airbnbs in the city.